Chandramukhi: Plot

-Dr. Saravanan, a psychiatrist, visits India on vacation.
+Dr. Saravanan, a psychiatrist, visits India while on vacation.
 He meets up with his foster brother Senthilnathan, alias Senthil, and his wife Ganga.
-Senthil's mother Kasthuri, wanted Senthil to marry Priya, the daughter of his father's cousin, Kandaswamy, to reunite the two branches of the family after 30 years of separation because Senthil's father chose to marry Kasthuri instead of Akhilandeshwari, Kandaswamy's sister.
-Saravanan learns that Senthil had bought the Vettaiyapuram mansion, despite attempts by the local village elders to dissuade them, and moves in with them.
+Senthil's mother Kasthuri wanted him to marry Priya, the daughter of his father's cousin Kandaswamy, to reunite the two branches of the family after 30 years of separation; this is because Senthil's father chose to marry Kasthuri instead of Akhilandeshwari, Kandaswamy's sister.
+When Saravanan learns that Senthil has bought the Vettaiyapuram mansion, despite attempts by the local village elders to dissuade him, he decides to also move into the mansion.
 Akhilandeshwari is jealous of Saravanan and plots to kill him with the help of her assistant Oomaiyan.

 When the family visits a temple, the chief priest reveals the reason everyone fears the Vettaiyapuram mansion.
-A hundred and fifty years earlier, a king named Vettaiyan travelled to Vijayanagaram in Andhra Pradesh, where he met and fell in love with a dancer named Chandramukhi.
+Some 150 years earlier, a king named Vettaiyan travelled to Vizianagaram in Andhra Pradesh, where he met and lusted after a dancer named Chandramukhi.
 However, she did not reciprocate his feelings as she was already in love with a dancer named Gunashekaran.
 As a result, Vettaiyan took her back to his palace by force.
-Unknown to him, Chandramukhi made Gunashekaran stay in a house nearby and had meetings with him secretly.
+Unknown to him, Chandramukhi made Gunashekaran stay in a house nearby and met with him in secret.
 When Vettaiyan discovered this, he beheaded Gunashekaran on Durgashtami and burnt Chandramukhi alive.
-As a result, Chandramukhi's ghost haunts the south-west room of the palace to take revenge on the king.
-Later, Vishwanathan, a dance professor, and Priya's love is supported by Saravanan, who asks Kandaswamy to arrange their marriage.
+Chandramukhi's ghost has haunted the southwest room of the palace ever since, in order to take revenge on the king.
+Later, the marriage between Priya and Vishwanathan, a dance professor, is supported by Saravanan; he then asks Kandaswamy to arrange their marriage.

-After hearing Chandramukhi's story, Ganga, who thinks that the story was fabricated to scare thieves from stealing treasures in the room, wants to go there.
+After hearing Chandramukhi's story, Ganga thinks that the story was fabricated to scare thieves from stealing treasures in the room, and decides to go there.
 Saravanan receives an email to attend a patient and assures Senthil to call him if anything happens before leaving.
 Ganga gets the room key from the gardener's granddaughter, Durga, and opens the door.
-Subsequently, strange things begin to happen in the household; a ghost frightens the people in the house, things inexplicably break, and Ganga's sari catches fire.
+Subsequently, strange things begin to happen in the household; a ghost frightens the people in the house, things inexplicably break, and Ganga's saree catches fire.
 Suspicion turns towards Durga.
 Senthil calls Saravanan to solve the case.
 As soon as Saravanan returns, a mysterious being tries to kill Priya.
 Attempts to kill Senthil are made with poison and by pushing a fish tank.
 A mysterious voice sings during the night.
 Saravanan investigates these incidents.